Riverwater Partners LLC Makes New $215,000 Investment in Mondelez International, Inc. (NASDAQ:MDLZ)

-Riverwater Partners LLC bought a new position in Mondelez International, Inc. (NASDAQ:MDLZ – Get Rating) in the fourth quarter, Holdings Channel.com reports.
-The fund bought 3,219 shares of the company’s stock, valued at approximately $215,000.
+Riverwater Partners LLC bought a new position in Mondelez International, Inc. (NASDAQ:MDLZ – Get Rating) during the fourth quarter, according to its most recent 13F filing with the SEC.
+The institutional investor bought 3,219 shares of the company’s stock, valued at approximately $215,000.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-First Personal Financial Services lifted its position in shares of Mondelez International by 124.1% during the 3rd quarter.
-First Personal Financial Services now owns 484 shares of the company’s stock valued at $27,000 after acquiring an additional 268 shares during the last quarter.
-Karp Capital Management Corp acquired a new stake in shares of Mondelez International during the 3rd quarter valued at $39,000.
-Western Pacific Wealth Management LP acquired a new stake in shares of Mondelez International during the 3rd quarter valued at $41,000.
-Almanack Investment Partners LLC. acquired a new stake in shares of Mondelez International during the 3rd quarter valued at $48,000.
-Finally, Colonial Trust Advisors acquired a new stake in shares of Mondelez International during the 3rd quarter valued at $56,000.
-75.91% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds have also added to or reduced their stakes in the company.
+First Personal Financial Services boosted its stake in shares of Mondelez International by 124.1% during the third quarter.
+First Personal Financial Services now owns 484 shares of the company’s stock valued at $27,000 after purchasing an additional 268 shares in the last quarter.
+Karp Capital Management Corp bought a new position in shares of Mondelez International during the third quarter valued at approximately $39,000.
+Western Pacific Wealth Management LP bought a new position in shares of Mondelez International during the third quarter valued at approximately $41,000.
+Almanack Investment Partners LLC. bought a new position in shares of Mondelez International during the third quarter valued at approximately $48,000.
+Finally, Phocas Financial Corp. bought a new position in shares of Mondelez International during the fourth quarter valued at approximately $63,000.
+75.91% of the stock is currently owned by institutional investors.

 Mondelez International Announces Dividend

 The business also recently declared a quarterly dividend, which will be paid on Friday, April 14th.
-Investors of record on Friday, March 31st will be issued a $0.385 dividend.
+Stockholders of record on Friday, March 31st will be issued a $0.385 dividend.
+The ex-dividend date of this dividend is Thursday, March 30th.
 This represents a $1.54 dividend on an annualized basis and a dividend yield of 2.27%.
-The ex-dividend date of this dividend is Thursday, March 30th.
-Mondelez International’s dividend payout ratio is currently 78.57%.
+Mondelez International’s dividend payout ratio is presently 78.57%.

 Mondelez International Profile